Year 7 Transition

 The first few weeks:

 Your child will be provided with a booklet full of hints and tips for surviving their first few weeks at Sale Grammar School.
-To help them along, Extension Study will be introduced in a staggered fashion, so that they don’t feel swamped with work and can focus on getting used to the new environment, making friends, travelling to school and getting themselves organised.
-In addition, year 7 students will have a slightly earlier lunch than the rest of the school.
+To help them along, Homework will be introduced in a staggered fashion, so that they don’t feel swamped with work and can focus on getting used to the new environment, making friends, travelling to school and getting themselves organised.
+In addition, Year 7 students will have a slightly earlier lunch than the rest of the school.

 Please see details of our Uniform Policy (Year 7 Handbook) and how to purchase our school uniform (uniform suppliers’ leaflets) in the Page Documents section at the bottom of the page.
 Please pay particular attention to the types of school shoe we allow, and our “no jewellery” policy, that may differ from your child’s primary school.